Support and Reporting

 We all play a part in maintaining this.
 The Student Handbook is essential reading for students: it contains a lot of practical information and guidance about College life (e.g. academic requirements, finances, accommodation).
 It also outlines key sources of support, reporting options, and disciplinary procedures.

 Please note that Wellbeing Team in College does not provide an emergency service.
-If emergency support is required, please read the Crisis Support information for help and advice.
+If emergency support is required, please read the Crisis Support information on the Wellbeing team’s intranet page. for help and advice.

 If you have been affected by harassment or sexual misconduct and need urgent help there are several internal and external support options available.
 A useful summary can be found on the University Breaking the Silence webpages.